anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Cloud Infrastructure and VIM Security
 -------------------------------------

-In the "Security boundaries and threats" section :cite:p:`openstacksecb` of the OpenStack security guide :cite:p:`openstacksecg`, there is extensive description on security domains, threat classifications, and attack vectors.
+In the "Security boundaries and threats" section :cite:p:`openstacksecb_ra1` of the OpenStack security guide :cite:p:`openstacksecg_ra1`, there is extensive description on security domains, threat classifications, and attack vectors.
 The following only touches on some of the topics and at a high level.